 Leave a Message at the Tone—Not Answering Children's Questions

 Many of us try to avoid discomfort, especially if we see pain in our children.
-When we believe we've caused their pain, we can shrink from dealing with the hurt by trying "to make it better" with statements like "It'll be OK."
-But...nothing makes divorce better for children.
+When we believe we've caused their pain, we can shrink from dealing with the hurt by trying "to make it better" with statements like: "It'll be OK."
+But nothing makes divorce better for children.
 Westburg and her colleagues found that children need parents to address their confusion and pain.
 They need to know the details and to receive answers to questions.
-Parents do best when they reduce the confusion feel by being truthful.
+Parents do best when they reduce confusion by being truthful.

 Tip 5: Be supportive of painful reactions and answer difficult questions honestly.

-Don't Blame Me—Forgetting to be the Adults When Telling Children
+Don't Blame Me—Forgetting to Be Adults When Telling Children

-One thing in the study that seemed clear: children need their parents to be mature when delivering such painful news.
+One thing in the study that seemed clear: Children need their parents to be mature when delivering such painful news.
 But, parents find accepting responsibility hard to do so, particularly early in the divorce process.
-Moms and dads feel their hopes lost and dreams gone, and they often avoid reminding themselves of such sorrow.
-But, when parents bring all the family together, the children benefit from a united message delivered by both parents-children feel less disturbed when parents exhibit this kind of maturity.
-The research tells us that children prefer a message that avoids parents blaming each other-instead hoping both parents will take ownership of the marriage ending.
-Doing so can protect children from feeling a) that they caused the divorce or b) that they must align with one parent and reject the other.
+Parents feel their hopes lost and dreams gone, and they often avoid reminding themselves of such sorrow.
+But, when parents bring all the family together, the children benefit from a united message delivered by both parents; and children feel less disturbed when parents exhibit this kind of maturity.
+The research tells us that children prefer a message that avoids blame; instead, they hope both parents will take ownership of the marriage ending.
+Doing so can protect children from feeling that they caused the divorce or that they must align with one parent and reject the other.

 A Final Word

-When one parent decides to end a marriage, the other parent often feels deep pain (see my earlier blog https://cdn.psychologytoday.com/blog/the-older-dad/201103/how-tell-the-other-parent-the-marriage-is-over) .
+When one parent decides to end a marriage, the other parent often feels deep pain (see my earlier post how-tell-the-other-parent-the-marriage-is-over).
 The ensuing drama easily takes on a life of its own.
 Parents may protect their children when they deliver the message together, to all the children at the same time.
 And the children benefit when mom and dad stay in their parental roles while giving children the bad news.

 Most of us fear what we will do to our children when a divorce happens.
 Parents desire to shield their children from pain, let alone want to cause their babies to suffer.
-But, suffering happens, and so divorcing parents have an opportunity to teach their children how to handle pain effectively.
-In every dire circumstance exists the chance to learn and grow....parents who use divorce as one such chance can help their children learn this fundamental truth.
+But, suffering happens.
+Divorcing parents have an opportunity to teach their children how to handle pain effectively.
+In every dire circumstance exists the chance to learn and grow; parents who use divorce as one such chance can help their children learn this fundamental truth.

 Westberg, H., Nelson, T.S., & Piercy, K.W.
 (2002).
 Disclosure of divorce plans to children: What the children have to say.
 Contemporary Family Therapy, 24, 525-542.